open-horizon/open-horizon.github.io/docs/secrets/index.md

 # Secrets Management in Open Horizon
 {: #secrets_management}

 Open Horizon provides a secure mechanism for managing sensitive information like authentication credentials, certificates, and encryption keys.
-This documentation will guide you through all aspects of secrets management in Open Horizon.
+This documentation guides you through all aspects of secrets management in Open Horizon.

 ## What are secrets?
 {: #what_are_secrets}